brohrer/dsmq/README.md

 Queues are first-in-first-out.

 - Put and get operations are fairly quick--less than 100 $`\mu`$s of processing
-time plus any network latency--so it can comfortably handle operations at hundreds of Hz.
-But if you try to have several clients reading and writing at 1 kHz or more, you may overload the queue.
+time plus any network latency--so it can comfortably handle requests at rates of hundreds of times per second.
+But if you have several clients reading and writing at 1 kHz or more, you may overload the queue.

 - The queue is backed by an in-memory SQLite database.
-If your message volumes get larger than your RAM, you may reach an out-of-memory condition.
+If your message volumes get larger than your RAM, you will reach an out-of-memory condition.

 # API Reference